Seared Halibut with Dark Fig Balsamic

 • Pour in the Fig Dark Balsamic and simmer for 2–3 minutes, stirring, until slightly thickened and glossy.

-• Stir in the Meyer Lemon Olive Oil and remove from heat.
+• Stir in the Meyer Lemon Extra Virgin Olive Oil and remove from heat.

 • Spoon the balsamic-shallot sauce over the halibut.
 Finish with a small squeeze of lemon if desired and serve immediately.

-• Use Tuscan Herb Olive Oil instead of Garlic Olive Oil for a more herb-forward finish.
+• Tuscan Herb Fused Olive Oil — more herb-forward structure and depth

 Roasted vegetables, rice pilaf, lemon couscous, or a simple mixed green salad.